danielknight261/user-management-project-MERN/README.md

 This was a really fun project to build, and there are some small stretch goals that could be implemented:

-Improve the styling to make it more professional
+- Improve the styling to make it more professional
-Add some simple testing
+- Add some simple testing
-Implement a search feature that allows users to search the database by name Implement age range limitation when inputting new users (minimum 18, maximum 100) Only allow email input if it contains an "@" symbol Get the project hosted
+- Implement a search feature that allows users to search the database by name
+- Implement age range limitation when inputting new users (minimum 18, maximum 100) (Schema Validation using Mongo)
+- Only allow email input if it contains an "@" symbol (Schema Validation using Mongo)
+- Get the project hosted